 The city dwellers get this habit of breaking a queue on the road to get the first pass and end up blocking the way from the other side.
-While in cities, roads are broad and situations may be managed by causing long traffic jams, it’s not the same case in hills.
+While in cities, streets are broad and situations may be managed by causing long traffic jams, it’s not the same case in hills.

 I strongly recommend everyone to wait in the queue to at least inquire what is wrong.
 Not just that, urge your taxi drivers to follow the same as well.